felixlu/awesome-stars/topics.md

 ## ai

+- [RSSNext/Follow](https://github.com/RSSNext/Follow) - 🧡 Follow your favorites in one inbox
 - [Codium-ai/cover-agent](https://github.com/Codium-ai/cover-agent) - QodoAI Cover-Agent: An AI-Powered Tool for Automated Test Generation and Code Coverage Enhancement! 💻🤖🧪🐞
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 - [DAGWorks-Inc/burr](https://github.com/DAGWorks-Inc/burr) - Build applications that make decisions (chatbots, agents, simulations, etc...).
 Monitor, trace, persist, and execute on your own infrastructure.